aws-samples/fine-tuning-llm-with-domain-knowledge/README.md

 ### Prereqs

-To run this notebook we assume you have knowledge about running a SageMaker Notebook instance or SageMaker Studio Notebook instance
+To run this notebook we assume you have knowledge about running a SageMaker Notebook instance or SageMaker Studio Notebook instance.

 ## Dataset info
 * <strong>Page count:</strong> ~17,718